MicrosoftDocs/win32/desktop-src/direct3d10/d3dx10preprocessshaderfromfile.md

-﻿---
+---
-Description: 'Note  Instead of using this legacy function, we recommend that you use the D3DPreprocess API.
-Create a shader from a file without compiling it.' ms.assetid: '9f609aa5-5ee7-45fb-9693-69de130b6cc0'
+Description: Note  Instead of using this legacy function, we recommend that you use the D3DPreprocess API.
+Create a shader from a file without compiling it. ms.assetid: 9f609aa5-5ee7-45fb-9693-69de130b6cc0
 title: D3DX10PreprocessShaderFromFile function
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # D3DX10PreprocessShaderFromFile function